 Lucas’s painting of London Yearly Meeting (1840) makes an interesting contrast with the depiction of the rural meeting at Earith.
 In Earith, everyone wears hats (except the person standing to speak), walking sticks and umbrellas abound, and women and men are seated on the same benches – though gathered at different ends .
 There are rather more men than women – presumably it would have been harder for women and children to travel the distance to monthly meeting (by horseback or on foot), though a few children are present.
 In the Yearly Meeting painting, only men are portrayed, as there were separate women’s and men’s yearly meetings until near the end of the nineteenth century.
 Dress is more formal than at Earith and about half the men are hatless.

 Samuel Lucas (1805-1870), was a member of Hitchin Meeting.
 A brewer by trade, he was a keen amateur painter in watercolours and oils, exhibiting at the Royal Academy from time to time, and specialising in landscapes later in life.
-Alice Mary Lucas, Samuel’s wife, was also a keen watercolourist and lifelong painter.
+Samuel’s wife and children also painted, as did other members of his family.

 Nelson Dawson’s lovely little watercolour of “The Chelsea Meeting” was painted in 1891.
 It feels to me very like some meetings today.
 Everyone is seated, men and women together.
 This painting was of the meeting held at 48 Cheyne Walk, home of Caroline Stephen, whose influential book Quaker Strongholds opened the way for a Quakerism that goes beyond Christianity.